For more details see the GDPR for Magento 2 extension page.

 Allowed Urls - if customers are disallowed to interact with the store, specify the URLs that the customers will be able visit.
 You can use a part of URL as per example: privacy-policy-cookie-restriction-mode.
 Each URL must be on a new line.

-CMS page for cookie settings - define the page to place Cookie Settings tab.
+Cookie Settings CMS Page - define the page to place Cookie Settings tab.
 A separate ‘Cookie Settings’ page is set by default.

 To manage cookies in one place, go to Customers → Cookies.